weaviate/weaviate-io/developers/weaviate/installation/docker-compose.md

 Note that transformer models are neural networks built to run on GPUs.
 Running Weaviate with the `text2vec-transformers` module and without GPU is possible, but it will be slower.
 Enable CUDA with `ENABLE_CUDA=1` if you have a GPU available.

-For more information on how to set up the environment with the `text2vec-transformers` module, see [this page](/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers.md).
+For more information on how to set up the environment with the `text2vec-transformers` integration, see [this page](/developers/weaviate/model-providers/transformers/embeddings.md).

 The `text2vec-transformers` module requires at least Weaviate version `v1.2.0`.